dimitri-nicolo/calico/getting-started/windows-calico/quickstart.md

 ### Concepts

-{{site.prodnameWindows}} is a hybrid implementation that requires a Linux control node for {{site.prodname}} components, and a Windows cluster for Windows nodes.
+{{site.prodnameWindows}} is a hybrid implementation that requires a Linux control node for {{site.prodname}} components and Windows nodes for Windows pods.

 ### Before you begin